CBS All Access subscribers, you’re about to enter The Twilight Zone with Jordan Peele as your tour guide.

-A reboot of the classic sci-fi anthology series is in the works for CBS’ streaming content service, with Get Out writer and director Peele developing the project and serving as the series’ host.
-Production on the first 10-episode season of the series began in 2018, and the series got some prime-time promotion with a teaser that aired during Super Bowl 53 on Sunday, February 3, and featured Peele entering an empty stadium and introducing the series.
-The show’s April 1 premiere date was also officially confirmed, with the next episode airing April 11.
+A reboot of the classic sci-fi series has premiered on CBS’ streaming content service, with Get Out writer and director Peele developing the project and serving as the series’ host.
+Production on the first 10-episode season of the series began in 2018 and the series premiered April 1 on CBS All Access.

+Previously, The Twilight Zone got some prime-time promotion with a teaser that aired during Super Bowl 53 on Sunday, February 3, and featured Peele entering an empty stadium and introducing the series.
+The show’s April 1 premiere date was also officially confirmed in the teaser, with the second episode airing April 11.

-In early October, CBS released a brief video (see below) announcing that cameras are rolling on the show.
+In early October 2018, CBS released a brief video (see below) announcing that cameras are rolling on the show.

 The initial announcement of the project was made during a company earnings call by now-former CBS Corp.
 CEO Leslie Moonves in November 2017, per The Hollywood Reporter.
 This was followed by the first, creepy teaser for the series, which was released earlier this year and offered a preview of Peele’s delivery of the show’s iconic introduction — made famous by original host and creator Rod Serling.